 Acquiring miles in this manner offers the opportunity to effectively buy cheap business class flights.
 So rather than spending $5,000 on a flight you instead buy the miles for $1,000-$2,000 and make a premium cabin redemption.

-Alternatively, use a flexible points program like American Express Membership Rewards or Starwood’s SPG points which can be transferred to multiple airline partners.
+Alternatively, use a flexible points program like American Express Membership Rewards which can be transferred to multiple airline partners.

 Generally the optimal use of air miles is booking long-haul international business or first class tickets on top airlines.
 This is because standard revenue tickets for premium cabins are so expensive, on average 3.6x the economy fare, as we saw earlier.
 This ratio on award charts is usually less.